Clean House

 Clean House is a home makeover and interior design television show, originally broadcast from 2003 until 2011 which aired 10 seasons of programs on the Style Network.
 Originally hosted by Niecy Nash and later by Tempestt Bledsoe, the show brings a four-person cleanup-and-renovation crew to the homes of families to clean up clutter.

-In 2010, Nash announced that she would be leaving the series, though it will continue on without her.
-Her final episode aired on December 1, 2010.
-Later that month, the Style Network confirmed that former Cosby Show cast member Tempestt Bledsoe would take over as host.
+In 2010, Nash announced that she would be leaving the series, her final episode aired on December 1, 2010.
+Later that month, Style Network confirmed that former Cosby Show cast member Tempestt Bledsoe would take over as host.
 Her first episode aired on December 15, 2010.
-As of 2013, the show is believed to have been canceled due to low ratings after Nash's departure.

 Series overview

 Episode structure

 Each episode begins with a short montage introducing the subjects of the makeover.
 The host guides family members through the process of letting go of things with the assistance of "Go-to-Guy," handyman Matt Iseman, "Yard Sale King," Joel Steingold and designer Didi Snyder.
 Previous seasons featured "Designer with all the magic" Mark Brunetz, "Yard Sale Guy" Allan Lee Haff, "Yard Sale Diva" comedic actress Trish Suhr, "Organizer" Linda Koopersmith, and "Designer" Michael Moloney.

 The Clean House team will negotiate and make deals with family members in order to convince them to sell belongings.
 The excess belongings are sold at a yard sale to raise money for the makeover.
 The show's production budget matches up to $1000 of the yard sale proceeds to be used on the makeover, and supplies all paint, labor, and in later seasons, the organizing costs.

 Commercial breaks are often trailed with segments featuring quick interior design tips directed at the viewer usually presented by Brunetz and Nash, and organizational tips presented by Suhr.